rrusk/BallroomMusicPlayer/README.md

 https://www.olivieraubert.net/vlc/python-ctypes/doc/.

 Tested on Ubuntu 18.04, 14.04 and 64-bit Windows 7, 8.1, 10 with
-python 2.7.15.
+64-bit versions of Python 2.7.15 and Python 3.8.2.
+Use the 2to3 branch
+with Python 3.
+Also, for Windows with Python 3.8+, the location of the libvlc.dll file must be specified.
+See the comment near the top of the play_music.py script.

 If using Ubuntu, install vlc using 'sudo apt install vlc'.
 Then install python-vlc using 'pip install python-vlc'.
-FIGlet is used for dance banners; install pyfiglet using `pip install pyfiglet'.
+For Python 3 you may need to use pip3.
+FIGlet is used for dance banners;
+install pyfiglet using `pip install pyfiglet'.
 Mutagen is used to determine the length of musical selections.
 Install it using `pip install mutagen`.

-If using Windows, install the 64-bit version of VLC from https://www.videolan.org/vlc/ and the latest 64-bit Python 2.7 release from https://www.python.org/downloads/windows/.
-Make sure Python is added to your path during installation.
-(It is the last item in the "Customize Python 2.7.15" list.
-Select "Entire feature will be installed on local hard drive".)
-Then open a Command Prompt window and
+If using Windows, install the 64-bit version of VLC from https://www.videolan.org/vlc/ and the latest 64-bit Python 2 or 3 release from https://www.python.org/downloads/windows/.
+Do a custom installation, for all users and make sure Python is added to your path during installation.
-enter:
+Then open a Command Prompt window and enter:
 <pre>
 pip install python-vlc pyfiglet windows-curses keyboard mutagen
 </pre>